samclane/samclane.github.io/_posts/2019-5-23-Processing-Live-Wallpaper.md

 ### 1. What is Processing?

 Processing is a hybrid language/package/IDE for learning how to code.
 It's particularly well-suited for a graphics environment, with the main 2 functions being `setup()` and a `draw()` loop.
-It's very similar to Arduino, and in-fact the IDE is almost exactly the same as Arduino's, and there are many cross-compatibilities between the two.
+It's very similar to Arduino; in-fact the IDE is almost exactly the same as Arduino's, and there are many cross-compatibilities between the two.
 One of the first hardware projects I ever designed was a visual graph for the Digital Input 0 pin of my Arduino.
-It abstracts away most of the nasty graphics programming elements, like interfacing with lower-level libraries, and allows the developer to focus on the logic of the application, and more importantly, the looks of the end result.
-This also means that whenever Processing is ported to a new architecture, all the underlying graphics programming has already been accomplished.
+It abstracts away most of the nasty graphics programming elements, like interfacing with lower-level libraries, and allows the developer to focus on the logic of the application, and more importantly, the look of the end result.
+This also means that whenever Processing is ported to a new environment, all the underlying graphics development has already been accomplished.

-This is why I was ecstatic when I found out about [Processing for Android](https://android.processing.org/).
-It's available as both a desktop extension for Processing (with Android Emulator support), and as an Android app with all the features of hte desktop version (git push/pull, compile to signed apk, live wallpaper, etc).
+This is why I was ecstatic when I found [Processing for Android](https://android.processing.org/).
+It's available as both a desktop extension for Processing (with Android Emulator support), and as an Android app with all the features of the desktop version (git push/pull, compile to Signed .apk file, live wallpaper export, etc).
 This has been especially powerful for me, as I've tried several times to pick up Android programming, but was turned off by the UI-driven design (despite my love for GUI development, ironically).

 When I first installed Processing for Android on my phone (APDE for short), I was pleased to find Conway's Game of Life as a sample.
 Putting a Game of Life live-wallpaper on my Android was one of the first things I did when I got my first smartphone.
 It was a simple black-and-white simulation, similar to the vanilla example provided by Processing.